9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

 Mason County

-DHHR reported 2,020 total cases (since March 2020) for Mason County in the 10 a.m. update on Thursday, five more than Friday.
-Of those, 1,963 are confirmed cases (three additional) and 57 are probable cases (two additional).
+DHHR reported 2,035 total cases (since March 2020) for Mason County in the 10 a.m. update on Thursday, five more than Wednesday.
+Of those, 1,976 are confirmed cases (5 additional) and 59 are probable cases.
 DHHR has reported 37 deaths in Mason County, one new.

 Case numbers per age group reported by DHHR are as follows: